-The Kennicott Bible and other remains of the Jewish Community in La Coruna
+The Kennicott Bible and other remains of the Jewish Community in La Coruna, Spain

-Bearing in mind that the masterpiece of the Spain’s Jewish past is the Kennicot Bible, made in the city of La Coruña in 1476, we tried to investigate everything that reminds us of the once flourishing community of that city in Northwest Spain.
+The masterpiece of the Spain’s Jewish past is the Kennicot Bible, made in the city of La Coruña in 1476.
+In this article we try to discover everything that reminds us of the once flourishing community of that city in Northwest Spain.

-The Bible is in the Oxford library and the three funeral stelae located in the 19th century on the Palloza pier are in the Madrid archaeological museum, although the whereabouts of two of them have been unknown for years.
+Nowadays the Bible remains in the Oxford library.
+There were also three funeral stelae located in the 19th century on the Palloza pier .
+They are said to be located in the Madrid Archaeological Museum but the whereabouts of two of them have been unknown for years.

 The Kennicott Bible